-This LEMON BERRY POKE CAKE is fantastic for summer.
-White cake, lemon curd and fresh berries it’s not only delicious but gorgeous on your dinner table.
+This Lemon Berry Poke Cake is fantastic for summer.
+White cake, lemon curd, and fresh berries it’s not only delicious but gorgeous on your dinner table.

 I love simple, yet stunning desserts that add a bit of color and of course deliciousness to your table.
-During the summer months I tend to lean towards berry everything, because berries are typically cheaper during this time or year and well our family just loves berries!
+During the summer months I tend to lean towards berry everything, because berries are typically cheaper during this time of year and well our family just loves berries!

 I love poke cakes because of how moist they are.
 And because berries and lemon are such a great pairing, I decided to make a poke cake filled with lemon curd.